Knowledge Architecture

 • Integrity checks compare outputs to the anchor.

-Every update declares which layer changed and why it still honors the core intent, keeping drift in check.
+Every update declares which layer changed and why it still honors the core intent.
+That simple rule is what keeps cross-domain work from becoming vague or internally inconsistent.

 Can UKM be used for business or engineering?